Attach local standard input, output, and error streams to a running container

 docker attach [OPTIONS] CONTAINER

-or name, either to view its ongoing output or to control it interactively.
+ID or name.
+This allows you to view its ongoing output or to control it

 To stop a container, use